Ghi-o/cloud-resume/journal.md

 - ✅ Waits for the response and converts it to JSON.
 - ✅ Updates the webpage dynamically with the visitor count.
 - ✅ Handles errors gracefully by showing "Error" instead of breaking the page.

+NICE it works, now i will send update my S3 bucket with the code.

+- PROBLEM: My new code was not updating, this was due to CloudFronts caching.
+SO i need to invalidate cache on the distribution.

+SUCCESS!
+My website now shows a visitor count!
+LETS GOOOOOO